bhuftier/weighted-string/README.md

 wc2['a'] = .4;
 wc2.set_precision(.1);
 // Without the set_precision, return false
-// With the set_preceision, return true
+// With the set_precision, return true
 wc2.is_good();

 // Third method for weighted strings